Wind pressure on buildings

 Indeed, during the various design phases, it can happen that external elements are not taken into account.

-An error or parameter not taken into account can have devastating consequences once the building has been constructed.
+An error or a parameter not taken into account can have devastating consequences once the building is built.

-Take, for example, the accident that occurred on February 18, 2022, when part of the roof of London’s O2 Arena collapsed.
+Take the example of the accident that took place on February 18, 2022, the collapse of part of the roof of the O2 Arena in London.

-This accident occurred because the design teams failed to take into account the possibility of a strong Venturi effect. could be created between the two neighbouring towers.
+This accident occurred because the design teams only considered the possibility that a strong Venturi effect could be created between the two neighbouring towers.
 CFD modeling would have verified the design and highlighted this phenomenon.

 Today, simulation provides a fast, low-cost response to such challenges.